 Well, we have discussed a few theories of why bronzies would jump out of the water:

-- They are trying to get rid of skin parasites – the impact of hitting the water may be able to shake off some of those annoying parasitic copepods.
+- They are trying to get rid of skin parasites – the impact of hitting the water may shake off some of those annoying parasitic copepods.

 - Communication – could be a form of signalling to others or even some sort of courting performance.